NCAS-CMS/cfdm/docs/source/tutorial.rst

-The "Conventions" property does not need to be set because it is automatically included in output files as a netCDF global "Conventions" attribute, either as the CF version of the cfdm package (as returned by the `cfdm.CF` function), or else specified via a parameter to the `cfdm.write` function (when additional conventions can be also added).
-If the "Conventions" property is set on a field construct then it is ignored during the write process.
+The "Conventions" property does not need to be set because it is automatically included in output files as a netCDF global "Conventions" attribute, either as the CF version of the cfdm package (as returned by the `cfdm.CF` function), or else specified via the *Conventions* keyword the `cfdm.write` function (when additional conventions can be also added, see the :ref:`Writing-to-disk` section for details).
+If the "Conventions" property were to be set on a field construct, then it is ignored during the write process.

 If this field were to be written to a netCDF dataset then, in the absence of pre-defined names, default netCDF variable and dimension